Mission

 Thank you for your interest in volunteering with us!
 Dedicated volunteers are the heart and soul of the Iowa Raptor Project.
 They include students and staff from Kirkwood Community College and the University of Iowa, as well as teachers, researchers, retirees, artists, and more.
 Volunteers are involved in every aspect of the IRP, and are conscientious, dependable, and incredibly giving individuals.

-If you are interested in volunteering with us, please complete the Volunteer Interest Form:
+If you are interested in volunteering with us, please click here and complete the Volunteer Interest Form.

 Contact Us